Amy-di-Aricci/Cookbook/README.md

 ### English

 The application was created using ASP.NET ver.
 4.0.30319 (MVC ver.
-5.2)
+5.2) and Visual Studio 2017 Community

 Required NuGet packages:
 - EntityFramework